ZielsLab/SAOB_Metaproteogenomics/workflows/methanothermobacter-pangenomics-anvio-workflow.md

 done
 ```

-Then add the NCBI COGs annotations:
+Then run KEGG Kofam for each contigs database:

 ```
 for file in *.db; do
-    anvi-run-ncbi-cogs -c $file -T 6; done
+    anvi-run-kofam -c $file -T 6;
+done
 ```